nawabahmadreshi/documentation/pages/marketing-channels/google-video-ads.md

 **Q: Why is my advertisement being disapproved on Adwords?**

-**A:** Sometimes, your ad may be disapproved if the Branch link does not re-direct to Google Play or App Store when clicked on a desktop.
+**A:** For App Install/Engagement Campaigns, sometimes your ad may be disapproved if the Branch link does not re-direct to Google Play or App Store when clicked on a desktop.
 Please ensure that for the Branch link you're using to track installs, Deepviews are disabled and a desktop redirect is set to either the App / Play store.

+For Cross Platform campaigns, sometimes your ad may be disapproved if the Branch link does not re-direct to your Final destination URL specified in the ad.
+Please ensure that your Branch link redirects to your Final URL specified in your ad.
+To ensure install tracking is functional please ensure that for the Branch link you're using to track installs, Deepviews are disabled and your Branch link's iOS/Android redirects are set to their respective App / Play Store.

 **Q: Why can't I use a Branch link in a Video discovery ad?**